Apolipoprotein Profile Blood Test

 How to prepare for your test

 Prepare for your Apolipoprotein Profile Blood Test by following these instructions.
-Do not eat or drink anything other than water for 12 hours prior to your test.
-If you take medication then you are allowed to take it as you would normally.
+Avoid fatty foods for eight hours before your test.
+Fasting is not mandatory, but if your apolipoprotein results are raised, you may be advised to confirm this with a fasting sample.
+If you are fasting for the test, do not eat or drink anything other than water for 12 hours beforehand and take any medication as you would normally.

 Blood testing made easy